mienaikoe/ziyu/Chapters/2-3-Chapter10.md

-He rushed over to the stew pot to set his bowl down where theirs had been.
-He turned to go back out but a faint sound of rustling leaves echoing through the chimney perked his ears up.
+He rushed over to the chimney to set his bowl down where theirs had been and turned to go back out but a faint sound of rustling leaves echoing through the chimney perked his ears up.
 He motioned to them to stay quiet and they all listened as the footsteps approached their dug-in shelter.

 "Someone's here," he whispered.